dbreedt/pgPretty/README.md

-# pgPretty
+# pgPretty - Your intentions may be ugly but your SQL doesn't have to be
 Go tool to beautify PostgreSQL statements